On an Information and Control Architecture for Future Electric Energy Systems: Introduction

 \section{Introduction}

 Electric grids around the world are undergoing massive changes.
-At the heart of these changes is the need to decarbonize the electricity sector by replacing fossil fuels with renewables or other carbon-free energy resources.
-This in turn drives several other changes.
+At the heart of these changes is the need to decarbonize the electricity sector by replacing fossil fuels with renewables or other carbon-free energy resources. {The latest report from the United Nations Intergovernmental Panel on Climate Change (IPCC) shows the threats from increasing global temperature and the urgency to mitigate greenhouse gas emissions \cite{Portner2022climate}.} Simultaneously, the same goal is driving the vehicular sector towards increasing electrification, compounding the challenge placed on the electricity sector.
+This worldwide goal of decarbonization is driving several changes.
 Unlike fossil fuels, solar/wind power generation cannot be increased when needed.
-Hence power consumption may need to be reduced on occasion when solar/wind power reduces.
+Hence power consumption may need to be reduced on occasion when solar/wind power is insufficient to meet demand.
 How such reduction can be induced on the part of energy consumers poses challenges.
-One possibility is through pricing, which itself raises, on the one hand, issues concerning elasticity of consumers, informing consumers of real-time prices, taking account of human behavior, and, on the other hand, of sensing what devices are on/off, consuming how much power, how they can be controlled, the loss of privacy when individual consumer information is communicated elsewhere, etc. It also entails a greater role for storage, to provide a buffer between generation and consumption.
-Such storage can be in batteries, by pumping water to higher levels, or even in the form of heat in buildings.
-At the same time, technologies such as power electronics offer many additional possibilities such as grid-forming capabilities that would allow for provision of essential grid support with much less rotating mass in the power system.
-Controlling all these complex next-generation interactions requires an examination of the important issue of the control architecture of future power systems \cite{taft2016grid}.
-Addressing this central architectural challenge is the goal of this paper.
+One possibility is through pricing, which itself raises, on the one hand, issues concerning elasticity of consumers, informing consumers of real-time prices, taking account of human behavior, and, on the other hand, of sensing what devices are on/off, consuming how much power, how they can be controlled, {{and}} the loss of privacy when individual consumer information is communicated elsewhere.
+It also entails a greater role for energy storage, to provide a buffer between generation and consumption.
+Such storage can be provided by batteries, by pumping water to higher levels, or even in the form of heat in buildings.
+At the same time, technologies such as power electronics offer many additional possibilities such as grid-forming capabilities that would allow for the provision of essential grid support services for frequency and voltage, despite much lower rotating mass in the power system as coal-fired synchronous generation is being retired in a number of countries.

-Architecture, and accompanying abstractions, are important for the design of systems \cite{kawadia2005cautionary}.
-In different systems the architectural solutions are different.
-For the Internet, the solution has been a ``layered architecture," which has been greatly responsible for its proliferation.
-The link layer provides the abstraction of a link, the network layer provides a path from one node to another over multiple links, and the transport layer provides the abstraction of a pipe between any two nodes.
-Each layer simply defines a clear task, and the protocol designer only has to fulfill that task.
-In serial computation, it is the ``von Neumann bridge" \cite{valiant1990bridging} separating hardware and software that has been the key to its success.
-In communications, it is the separation between source coding and channel coding.
-In many control systems, it is the ``separation between estimation and control" that has greatly simplified design \cite{kumar2015stochastic}.